Karim-Hajj-Ali/EECE-490-Hackathon/README.md

 By; Karim Zarzour, Karim Hajj Ali, Tarek El Mourad

-We decided to attempt the bankruptcy risk predictor after finishing the basic implementation of the customer support ticket analyzer.
+We decided to attempt the bankruptcy risk predictor after finishing the implementation of a working customer support ticket analyzer.

 Bankruptcy Risk (Next-Year) — ML Predictor